 Strengths meetings – team meeting organised for employees to recognise and acknowledge each other’s natural talents, skills and personal strengths within the company – are rarely the same.
 Each meeting has a unique flow, depending on the team and company culture.
 Therefore there is no ‘right’ or ‘wrong’ way of hosting it.
 As there is no copy-paste template for such meetings, results of them can vary as well.

 Some managers think that using any strength finder tool to find team talents will do the trick.
 Below we provide 5 recommendations on how to go beyond that and to get the best of the first team meeting on personal strengths, which is considered among the most powerful team building techniques.

 The topic of personal strengths is exciting for most people – who doesn’t like to speak great about themselves?
 Hence to keep the meeting on track you should have a general understanding of which stage of group development your team is and where you want the meeting to head and what you want to achieve by the end.
-In case you lack previous experience with team meeting on personal strengths, embrace the learning curve together with the participants.
+In case you lack previous experience with a team meetings on personal strengths, embrace the learning curve together with the participants.
 Are you more experienced in hosting these types of meetings?
 Be cautious with the tone you choose to address your team.
 Do not aim to convince your audience in the power of strengths-based approach, instead share your positive experience with using personal strengths at work and how it supported other people.
 These examples will act as an inspiration of benefits that one can unlock with strengths-based lifestyle.

 2. Surface Strong Points